Vincent Graves Greene Philatelic Research Foundation

-The Vincent Graves Greene Philatelic Research Foundation is based in Ontario, Canada.
+The Vincent Graves Greene Philatelic Research Foundation is a nonprofit philatelic library, publisher and expertisation service based in Ontario, Canada.
+The Foundation is incorporated and registered as a charitable organization for Canadian tax purposes and is an active publisher of works relating to Canadian philately.

 History

-The Foundation was formed in 1975 through a series of gifts from the renowned Canadian philatelist, Vincent Graves Greene.
+The Foundation was formed in 1975 through a series of gifts from renowned Canadian philatelist, Vincent Graves Greene.

-Legal status

-The Foundation is incorporated and registered as a charitable organization for Canadian tax purposes.

 Governance

 The Foundation is overseen by a Board of Directors.
 Since 2006 the Honorary Chairman of the Board has been the philatelist Kenneth Rowe.
+David McLaughlin was appointed president on November 13, 2023.